johncai117/DAMSL/README.md

 ## Steps for Re-training and Testing

-1. Train modified baseline model on miniImageNet for 400 epochs
+1. Train supervised model on miniImageNet for 400 epochs

     • *Standard supervised learning on miniImageNet*
     ```bash